-- Additional reporting by storage facilities that currently report to the Bulletin Board, including the actual volume of gas held in the storage facility for each gas day, aggregated injections and aggregated withdrawals for the current gas day and a seven day forecast, and a 12 month outlook of uncontracted storage capacity. - The potential removal of the reporting exemption for storage facilities that are used solely as part of a production facility.
+- Additional reporting by storage facilities that currently report to the Bulletin Board, including the actual volume of gas held in the storage facility for each gas day; aggregated injections and aggregated withdrawals for the previous gas day, nominated for each gas day and a seven day forecast; and a 12 month outlook of uncontracted storage capacity. - The removal of the reporting exemption for storage facilities that are used solely as part of a production facility.